 If you are self-employed and have no other employees or high employee turnover, a SEP IRA may be a good solution for your retirement needs.
 A SEP allows you to make pretax contributions similar to a traditional IRA, which reduces your taxable income rather than after-tax contributions like a Roth IRA.

 Another advantage over a Roth IRA is the higher contribution limit.
 For tax year 2018, you may contribute as much as 25 percent of your annual income, up to a $55,000 cap.
 For tax year 2019, you may contribute up to 25 percent of your income, up to a $56,000 cap.
 Because these contributions are made on a pretax basis, however, once you reach retirement age -- at least 59 1/2 -- you pay income tax on all distributions.

 SEPs with Employees

 Although the SEP contribution limits are much higher than those of Roth IRAs, they come with a major caveat: You have to contribute the same percentage of wages for every eligible employee in your company.
-Although you may set more lenient requirements, the Internal Revenue Service requires that any employee who is over 21, earned $550 in wages from you during the year and worked at least three of the five prior years, receives the same contribution percentage as you.
+Although you may set more lenient requirements, the Internal Revenue Service requires that any employee who is over 21, earned $600 in wages from you during the year and worked at least three of the five prior years receives the same contribution percentage as all employees.
 Thus, SEP IRAs are costly and generally impractical for business owners with large staffs.